Head lice are tiny insects that live on the skin covering the top of your head (scalp). Head lice may also be found in eyebrows and eyelashes.

-- Look at the whole head this way
+- Look at the whole head in the same way.

 Both children and adults should be treated right away if any lice or eggs are found.

 Lotions and shampoos containing 1% permethrin (Nix) often work well.
 You can buy these medicines at the store without a prescription.
-If these products do not work, a doctor can give you a prescription for stronger medicine.
+If these products do not work, a health care provider can give you a prescription for stronger medicine.
 Always use the medicines exactly as directed.
 Using them too often or in the wrong way can cause side effects.

 To use the medicine shampoo: